Michael Scott Paper Company: Production

-"Michael Scott Paper Company" was written by Justin Spitzer and directed by Gene Stupnitsky.
+"Michael Scott Paper Company" was written by Justin Spitzer and directed by Gene Stupnitsky and Lee Eisenberg, but for legal reasons directorial credit could only be given to one person, so Stupnitsky is credited as the director per the result of a coin flip.
 It originally aired April 9, 2009, the same day as the episode "Dream Team"; the debut episode of the new NBC show Parks and Recreation was shown between the two episodes.
 "Michael Scott Paper Company" was the fourth of six episodes guest starring Idris Elba, best known as Stringer Bell from The Wire.
 Elba said he did not watch the episode after it aired because "I'm hypercritical about my work, so I try not to torture myself."
-According to the Season 5 DVD episode commentary, B. J. Novak came up with the story idea involving Jim and the "rundown" and worked it into Spitzer's final script.
+According to the Season 5 DVD episode commentary, the story idea involving Jim and the "rundown" was added during a rewrite late in production.

 The episode included a new title sequence with footage of the series characters in the new Michael Scott Paper Company office setting, rather than the Dunder Mifflin setting from the previous episodes.

+To emphasize the theme of a woman coming between two friends, whenever possible shots were framed with Erin appearing between Dwight and Andy.
 Rainn Wilson and Ed Helms practiced the guitar competition in Helms' trailer during lunch the day of the filming; Helms, a proficient bluegrass banjo player, coached Wilson, who is proficient at guitar and drums.
 Wilson said he proposed doing a full studio cover of the song, with Creed Bratton providing backup guitar and vocals, and selling it on iTunes for charity.
 Helms said he was happy to have the opportunity to play banjo on screen, but did not feel the instrument made much sense for his character; Helms said, "It's so fun and weird, but he's a Connecticut preppy guy.
 How did he pick up a banjo?
 It's one of Andy's many mysteries, not all of which I even understand."